daniel-lanciana/rant/go.md

 * Mux routing allows regular expressions
 * Testify assertion library
 * Use `[[override]]` in `Gopkg.toml` for dev dependencies you want to include, but aren't explicity referenced in the code (to avoid it being removed on `dep ensure`)
+* No ternary operator!
+* Liveloading with `realize` -- but no GoLand run config or debugging available..

 ```go
 // Structs are like classes (i.e. objects)